adamdddave/DT/README.md

 Changed betastar to take a name variable to avoid memory leaks with histograms.
 //////
 6-16-15.
 Added complete anlysis code to github
+/////
+10-21-15: The only way to shut up augusto is to redo the whole analysis unbinned.
+This involves switching to a roo dataset to get things right